 Foreign Exchange Risk: The Company's net cash inflows and outflows exposed to the risk of changes in foreign currency exchange rates arise from the sale of products in countries other than the manufacturing source, foreign currency denominated supplier payments, debt and other payables, subsidiary dividends and investments in subsidiaries.
 The Company primarily uses foreign currency derivative instruments, including forward and option contracts, to mitigate the variability of the value of cash flows denominated in currency other than the hedging entity's functional currency.
 Foreign currency exposures are reviewed periodically and any natural offsets are considered prior to entering into a derivative financial instrument.
-The Company's current hedged foreign currency exposures include the Euro, Japanese Yen, Thailand Baht and Mexican Peso.
+The Company's current hedged foreign currency exposures include the Euro, Japanese Yen, Thai Baht and Mexican Peso.

-As of June 30, 2018, and December 31, 2017, the Company had foreign currency derivative instruments with aggregate notional value of approximately \$111 million and \$119 million, respectively.
-At June 30, 2018, approximately \$90 million of the hedge instruments have been designated as cash flow hedges.
+As of September 30, 2018, and December 31, 2017, the Company had foreign currency derivative instruments with aggregate notional value of approximately \$77 million and \$119 million, respectively.
+At September 30, 2018, approximately \$40 million of the hedge instruments have been designated as cash flow hedges.
 Accordingly, the total change in fair value of the transactions are initially recognized in other comprehensive income, a component of shareholders' equity, if considered highly effective.
 Upon settlement of the transactions, the accumulated gains and losses are reclassified to income in the same periods during which the hedged cash flows impact earnings.
-The fair value of these derivatives is an asset of \$1 million and a liability of \$2 million, as of June 30, 2018, and December 31, 2017, respectively.
+The fair value of these derivatives is an asset of \$1 million and a liability of \$2 million, as of September 30, 2018, and December 31, 2017, respectively.
 The difference between the gross and net value of these derivatives after offset by counter party is not material.
-The estimated AOCI that is expected to be reclassified into earnings within the next 12 months is an approximate gain of \$1 million.
+The estimated AOCI that is expected to be reclassified into earnings within the next

+12 months is an approximate gain of less than \$1 million.
 The terms of the hedges do not exceed 18 months.

-At December 31, 2017, the Company had cross currency swaps to mitigate the variability of the value of the Company's investment in certain European subsidiaries with an aggregate notional value of \$150 million, designated as net investment hedges under the forward rate method of effectiveness assessment.
+At December 31, 2017, the Company had cross currency swaps intended to mitigate the variability of the value of the Company's investment in certain European subsidiaries with an aggregate notional value of \$150 million, designated as net investment hedges under the forward method of effectiveness assessment.
 The aggregate fair value was a non-current liability of \$23 million at December 31, 2017.

-In connection with the Company's early adoption of ASU 2017-12, on March 29, 2018 the Company re-designated the hedging relationships of its existing cross currency swaps.
-The cross currency swaps continued to be designated as net investment hedges of certain of the Company's European affiliates.
-Concurrent with its adoption of the new standard, the Company elected to change the method of hedge effectiveness to the spot rate method.
-Accordingly, periodic changes in the fair value of the cross currency swaps are recognized in other comprehensive income, as a component of shareholders' equity, if highly effective.
+In connection with the Company's early adoption of ASU 2017-12, on March 29, 2018 the Company re-designated the hedging relationships of its existing cross currency swaps as net investment hedges of certain of the Company's European affiliates.
+Concurrent with its adoption of the new standard, the Company elected to change the method of hedge effectiveness from the forward rate to the spot method.

 On May 30, 2018, concurrent with the fourth amendment of its Credit Agreement, the Company elected to de-designate its net investment hedge relationships and modify its existing cross currency swaps to more closely align with certain terms of the amended facility.
-The amended swaps were then designated as new net investment hedging relationships of the Company's investments in certain European affiliates.
-Additionally, the Company executed an incremental \$50 million in notional value of cross currency swaps, which were designated as net investment hedges of certain of its European affiliates.
-At June 30, 2018, the Company had cross currency swaps with an aggregate notional value of \$200 million designated as net investment hedges.
+The amended swaps are designated as net investment hedges of the Company's investments in certain European affiliates.
+These existing off-market swap transactions had an aggregate liability fair value of approximately \$22 million at the time of designation as net investment hedges.
+At inception of the hedge relationship the amount of excluded component related to the off-market swap transactions was \$3 million.
+This amount is amortized into earnings on a straight-line basis through expiration of the swaps in August 2022.
+Additionally, the Company executed an incremental \$50 million in notional value of cross currency swaps which are also designated as net investment hedges of certain of its European affiliates.